This Taste Test Found the Best Pancake Mix

 Take a gander at the ingredients

 If you’re looking for a true quick-fix pancake, opt for a box mix that calls for only water.
 For that, the testers recommend Betty Crocker’s Buttermilk Pancake Mix.
 (If you like it as much as the testers did, you can get a value pack on Amazon.)
 But if you’ve got a few minutes to spare, brands like Bob’s Red Mill and Bisquick offer a lot more flavor with the addition of simple ingredients like milk, oil, and eggs.
-You might even want to consider trying the secret ingredient that makes pancakes fluffier.

 Taste of Home

 Make sure your heat is nice and even

 Before you go forth with your newfound pancake knowledge, make sure your griddle really is pancake-ready.
 For instance, during our made-to-test set up, we had some minor snafus with the griddle’s temperature.
 For the perfect pancake, ensure that the surface you’re cooking on—be it griddle or skillet—is producing even heat.
 Here’s a trick I learned from my mom: To tell if the cooking surface is ready for pancakes, splash a few drops of cold water on it.
 If the water bubbles and evaporates immediately, it’s time to get cookin’!